-The environmental product declaration includes the wall tile families in group BIII according to UNE-EN 14411: 2016.m.
+The environmental product declaration includes the ceramic tile families according to the classification based on the UNE-NE 14411:2016 standard.

-Within this scope, based on market demand and efficient parts of the building and the future value of constructed assets (including resources, energy, sustainability, the circular economy, etc.), Argenta is making solutions available to you in order to be able to reduce the environmental impact in areas ranging from construction to use and final demolition of the building.
+Within this scope, based on market demand and efficient parts of the building and the future value of constructed assets (including resources, energy, sustainability, the circular economy, etc.), Argenta is making solutions available to certify the reduction in environmental impacts in areas ranging from construction to use and final demolition of the building.
 There are currently voluntary benchmarks for building sustainability certification.
-It will not be long until they are compulsory like energy ratings, as that has benefits for both society and the environment, but especially for those living in the home (lower consumption of water, electricity and resources, etc.).
+It will not be long until they are compulsory just like energy ratings, as that has benefits for both society and the environment, but especially for those living in the home (lower consumption of water, electricity and resources, etc.)

 Argenta strives day by day to respond to the ongoing challenges raised by building sustainability and presents the evidence in a transparent and structured manner in order to aid assessment by building sustainability certification bodies: LEED, BREEAM and VERDE.

-Argenta is continuing to progress with this assessment framework and includes useful information to enable performance of the Level(s) assessment at building level.
+Argenta is continuing to progress with this assessment framework and includes useful information to enable our clients to perform the Level(s) assessment at building level.

 Level(s) is an open-source assessment framework produced by the European Commission based on existing regulations to provide a common EU focus to assess the environmental performance of buildings.
-The building sustainability certification schema in EU BREEAM, DGNB, VERDE, HQE and ITACA.
+The building sustainability certification schema in EU BREEAM, DGNB, VERDE, HQE and ITACA, etc.

 LEED®, Leader in Energy Efficiency and Sustainable Design, is an assessment system and international standard developed by the U.S. Green Building Council to encourage the development of buildings based on sustainable and high-efficiency criteria.
-LEED makes a building sustainable through recognition of its performance in five key areas of human health and the environment: sustainable site, water saving, energy efficiency, selection of materials and environmental quality.
+LEED certifies a building sustainability through recognition of its performance in five key areas of human health and the environment: sustainable site, water saving, energy efficiency, selection of materials and environmental quality.